 Process of ITC Transfer

-The first step for the replacement is to receive GST registration.
-This can be done by filling out Form GST REG-01, where the application must state “death of the proprietor” as the reason for registering.
-This filing is essential as it creates the successor’s legal position to claim the ITC.
+The first step for replacement is to obtain a GST registration.
+This can be done by filling out Form GST REG-01, where the application must state the Death of the proprietor as the reason for registering.
+This filing is essential as it is the successor’s legal position to claim the ITC.

 - File Form GST ITC-02

 Once the successor has gotten GST registration, the next step is to file Form GST ITC-02.
-This form was specially created to move the ITC from the dead owner to the legal heir.
-It is important to file this form before closing the deceased’s GST registration.
+This form was specifically created to transfer the ITC from the deceased owner to the legal heir.
+It is essential to file this form before the deceased’s GST registration.

-In Form GST ITC-02, the replacement must provide data such as the dead owner’s GSTIN, the amount of ITC to be moved, and any other relevant information.
-This form serves as an official request for the transfer of ITC and must be filled out correctly to avoid any problems.
+In Form GST ITC-02, the replacement must provide data such as the owner’s GSTIN, the amount of ITC to be moved, and any other relevant information.
+This form serves as an official request for the transfer of ITC and must be completed accurately to avoid any issues.

 Responsibilities of the Successor

-Upon the death of a sole owner, the replacement takes on specific duties.
-One essential duty is to settle any outstanding taxes, interest, or fines that the dead may have earned.
-The legal owner must understand that they are responsible for these dues, and addressing them may lead to legal problems.
+Upon the Death of a sole owner, the replacement takes on specific duties.
+One essential duty is to settle any outstanding taxes, interest, or fines that the dead may have owed.
+The legal owner must understand that they are responsible for these dues, and failing to address them may lead to legal problems.

 Moreover, the replacement must accept the ITC move.
-This acceptance is essential for the continuation of business operations and ensures that the business can benefit from the ITC that the dead had earned.
+This acceptance is essential for the continuation of business operations and ensures that the business can benefit from the ITC that the deceased had earned.

 Transfer of Input Tax Credit and Tax Liability

-If a sole proprietor dies and the business is continued by a transferee or successor, it will be seen as a transfer of the business.
+If a sole proprietor dies and a transferee or successor continues the business, it will be seen as a transfer of the company.

 According to Section 18(3) of the CGST Act, when there is a specific provision for the transfer of liabilities, the registered person may transfer the unused input tax credit that is shown in his electronic credit ledger to the transferee in the manner specified in Rule 41 of the CGST Rules.